betterscientificsoftware/bssw.io/Articles/Blog/ExperiencesIntegratingMOABandVisIt.md

 The user choses an `R` when launching the VisIt *engine*.
 Typically `R<=K` though if `R>K`, VisIt still functions albeit less efficiently because `R-K` ranks will idle.

+Furthermore, there are a number of ways of using VisIt such that the number of pieces that need to be processed for any given plot is often `K'<<K`.
+Each time VisIt produces a plot, a list of the relevant pieces is computed.
+This list is sorted in increasing number and then pieces are assigned to ranks according to various [*load balance*](https://visit-sphinx-github-user-manual.readthedocs.io/en/develop/getting_started/Startup_Options.html) algorithms.

+### The MOAB Native plugin

 However, in MOAB, a large mesh is stored as a monolithic whole single piece in a single file.
 It is divided into pieces, one piece per rank, which are scattered to MPI ranks during read.
 This process is reversed and the pieces are gathered and reassembled into a monolithic whole during write.
 Thus, for the MOAB database plugin in VisIt, `K` is not fixed but variable.
-MOAB always reports to VisIt that `K=R`, whatever the number of ranks the user chose when launching the VisIt *engine*.
+MOAB always reports to VisIt that `K==R`, the number of ranks the user chose when launching the VisIt *engine*.